michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

    Within this action, there is one type:

-   - **Expansion**: This expansion method, translates the original query to the received languages by calling genai-llmapi and creates new retrieve action steps in order to call genai-inforetrieval with each query.
+   - **Lang Expansion**: This expansion method, translates the original query to the received languages by calling genai-llmapi and creates new retrieve action steps in order to call genai-inforetrieval with each query.
 In languages list the user can specify the entire language or an abbreviation like "en" or "ja".
 Param model is optional.

     Example: